 For Physics 1003, please do not attend classes, laboratory, or tutorial sessions if you are sick.
 We will accommodate your absence with no grade penalties.
-If possible, we will offer extra sessions to do labs, reschedule tests, and lectures will be recorded and available for view online.
-If you will be absent for an extended period of time, please contact Dr. Robinson and Mr. Lock, so that we can work out a customized academic accommodation for you.
+If possible, we will offer extra sessions to do labs and reschedule tests.
+Lectures will be recorded and available for view online.
+If you will be absent for an extended time, please contact Dr. Robinson so that we can work out a customized academic accommodation for you.

-Note About COVID-19 & Mental Health
+Note About Mental Health

-The global pandemic has led to extra stress and uncertainty for everyone, and while we may all be experiencing the same storm, this does not mean that we are all in the same boat!
 If you are struggling, please do not hesitate to reach out.
 I am happy to listen, and/or direct you to resources that might help.
 In terms of class, if you need extra help or missed a lesson, don't stress!
 Email me and we will set a time to meet.
 I'll work with you, I promise.
 Remember that Carleton also offers an array of mental health and well-being resources, which can be found here.